pymc-devs/pymc-examples/examples/index.md

 **Welcome to the PyMC example gallery!**

 The PyMC example gallery is a collection of Jupyter notebooks about PyMC and its usage.
-These notebooks range can be tutorials, case studies or in-depth explanations.
+These notebooks can be tutorials, case studies or in-depth explanations.
-Some notebooks were originally blogposts, others were adapted from books and some were written specifically for this example gallery.
+Some notebooks were originally blog posts, others were adapted from books and some were written specifically for this example gallery.
 This homepage explains the organization of the website and provides some pointers on how to navigate it.